codingdavinci/relaunch2018/README.md

 Updates should be applied in a development environment first: Run `composer update drupal/core webflo/drupal-core-require-dev --with-dependencies` for minor version updates or `composer require <component>:<new version constraint>` for major version updates.
 After ensuring that the update works properly, push the changes to the `composer.lock` file to the repository.

 Updating npm packages is similar: Run `npm update` for minor version updates or `npm install <package name>@<version constraint>` for major version updates.
 Run `gulp` to ensure updated files are copied to their appropriate places.
 After ensuring that the update works properly, push the changes to the `package-lock.json` file to the repository.
+Unless when run manually for recompiling the SCSS files, no npm package is actually invoked in production.

 In the production environment, pull the updated repository and run:
 1. `composer install` to synchronize composer components.